Stuck, Submerged, or Sunk Recovery

 The team uses winches mounted to trucks or anchored to trees, along with pontoons or planks to distribute weight over soft ground, and hand digging or water jets to loosen compacted mud around the object.

-When is recovery work scheduled in White Springs?
+When is recovery work scheduled?

 Why would a boat or vehicle end up underwater in the first place?